Battle of the Green Islands: Background

-The Green Islands, consisting of a number of small coral atolls, are located between Bougainville and New Ireland, and about 150 mi from Rabaul, which was the location of the main Japanese base in the area.
-At the time of the battle, they were part of the Australian Territory of New Guinea, and were populated by around 1,200 Melanesians at the time.
+The Green Islands, consisting of several small coral atolls, are located between Bougainville and New Ireland, about 150 mi from Rabaul, which was the location of the main Japanese base in the area.
+At the time of the battle, they were part of the Australian Territory of New Guinea and were populated by around 1,200 Melanesians.
 The atolls form a rough circle, with the main island, Nissan, forming a west-facing crescent shape closed off by several smaller islands separated from the main landmass by small passages that open up into a large internal lagoon roughly 4 nmi in width.

 In the wake of landings at Cape Gloucester and Cape Torokina on New Britain and Bougainville, the Allies sought to continue their offensive operations in the region, as part of the advance towards the Japanese base around Rabaul, prior to launching the Admiralty Islands campaign.
 The Green Islands were subsequently identified as being close enough to fighter cover provided by aircraft based at Torokina, while offering the prospect of projecting Allied air and naval power further towards Rabaul.

 On 30 January 300 troops from the New Zealand 30th Infantry Battalion, along with American and New Zealand intelligence and communications personnel, were landed on Nissan Island.
-Escorted by a small naval force including several destroyer escorts, motor torpedo boats and landing craft, the party was tasked with establishing the strength of the Japanese there, as well as siting landing beaches and determining prospects for base development.
+Escorted by a small naval force including several destroyer escorts, motor torpedo boats and landing craft, the party was tasked with determining the strength of the Japanese there as well as siting landing beaches and determining prospects for base development.
 The reconnaissance party remained ashore for 24 hours, during which contact was established with the native population who provided intelligence, and several patrols were sent out to survey the ground and determine the dispositions of the local garrison.
 During this time, there were several minor skirmishes which resulted in four killed and five wounded, before the force was withdrawn by sea to Vella Lavella.